 The first build you do can take some time while we install all of your dependencies.
-After the initial build, we’ll cache the dependencies so we don’t have to start from scratch each time you push an update.
+After the initial build, we’ll cache the dependencies so we don’t have to install them each time you push an update.
 This is intended to make subsequent builds really fast.